SQUAREWHEELS.org.uk

 My wife (when she was my fiancée), for cross-checking the notes and providing constructive feedback, whilst being driven along the route in each direction on successive days.

-My brother, who has ridden the route almost as many times as I have, and given his feedback accordingly.
+Rupert my brother, who has ridden the route almost as many times as I have, and given his feedback accordingly;

-[Myra VanInwegen] for providing the initial impetus for this project, and carrying out some beta-testing in the Cambridgeshire/Bedfordshire section of the route.
+Myra VanInwegen for providing the initial impetus for the web-publication side of this project, and carrying out some beta-testing in the Cambridgeshire/Bedfordshire section of the route.

 Gareth Dawson, who flagged up an alteration to amenities in Ampthill.